ecmwf/ecflow/docs/tutorial/going_further/add-an-event.rst

 Add an event
 ============

 Sometimes waiting for the completion of a task is not good enough.
 If a task is producing several results, another task may start as soon as the first results are ready.
-For that, ecFlow introduces the concept of :term:`event`'s.
+For that, ecFlow introduces the concept of :term:`event`\ s.

 An :term:`event` is a message that a task will report to :term:`ecflow_server` while it is running.
 Events have names and a :term:`task` can set several of them.